 In short, there are many places and times when these hard hats are required to ensure maximum head protection.

-We also have a detailed review of how long hard hats last. in case you want to check that out!
+We also have a detailed review of how long hard hats last.
+In case you want to check that out!

 The Importance of Wearing a Hard Hat